The Alex Moore Park redevelopment has two main stages.

 - Johnsonville Rugby Football Club

-- Design work is underway for a proposed new sports hub building at the park (Sept 2018)
+Design work is underway for a proposed new sports hub building at the park (complete).

-- Detailed design work is underway for the proposed new sports hub building at the park (May 2019).
-This includes progressing the resource consent application for submission.
+Detailed design work is underway for the proposed new sports hub building at the park. (complete).

 Contamination issues (updated 30 November 2018)